 - (iv.)
 Indigenous Products.
 There are many indigenous plants of great economic value.
 These comprise sandalwood and other timber trees, sugar-cane, cotton plants, rubber-both, vine, nutmegs, ginger, bamboos, palms, bananas, bread-fruit, edible nuts, sago-palms, fruits, and vegetables. - 3.
-Live Stock.-On 31st March, 1913, the live stock in the territory consisted of 483 horses, 10 donkeys, 1727 head of cattle, 109 mules, 99 sheep, 974 goats, 421 pigs, and 10,129 fowls.
+Live Stock.-On 31st March, 1914, the live stock in the territory consisted of 423 horses, 4 donkeys, 1533 head of cattle, 118 mules, 50 sheep, 930 goats, 418 pigs, and 8707 fowls.
 A Government stud farm has been established for the breeding of horses.
 Twenty-nine stud mares have been imported.
 A valuable asset to the stud is the possession of two stallions of good breeding.
-31 foals have been dropped at the farm.
 The introduction of rabbits, foxes, hares, and monkeys is prohibited. - 4.
 Forest Products.-There is a large variety of useful timbers in Papua.
 Of 120 varieties that have been catalogued, 16 are adapted to resisting heavy strains, and are suitable for girders, railway waggons, etc.; 10 for railway carriage and coach building; 15 for joinery, lining, flooring, etc.; 14 for butter boxes; 5 for boat building; 4 for piles; and 15 for cabinet work.
 Sandalwood is indigenous.
 It is largely used for cabinet work, and santal oil is distilled from its roots.
 Ebony is also produced for export.
 Rubber is a promising industry.
 There are considerable areas of native rubber (Ficus Rigo), but the planters generally prefer the imported Pará rubber.
 Guttapercha is obtained from species of palaquium, which grow on the hills.
 Drugs, dyewoods, and spices are also obtained from indigenous plants.
 Saw mills have been established, but the output has not been sufficient to supply the local demand for building and other timber, and large quantities of sawn timber have been imported from Australia.
-About 53,500 feet of timber were exported in 1912-13, valued at £340.
 Contracts have been made by residents to ship timber to Great Britain. - 5.
 Fisheries.-Pearl-shell fishing occupies an important place in the industries of Papua.
 A considerable number of luggers is licensed, but the returns are mostly credited to Queensland, whose boundary approaches to within a few miles of the Papuan coast.
 The species of tortoise which supplies the commercial tortoise-shell is also a native of the territory.
 Bêche-de-mer is found along the shores and reefs.
-There's a dugong fishery on the coast of the Western Division.
-The value of fisheries exports in 1912-13 was £20,000. - 6.
+There is a dugong fishery on the coast of the Western Division.
+The value of fisheries exports in 1913-14 was nearly £20,000. - 6.
 Mining.-(i.)
 Variety of Minerals.
 Minerals have been discovered in many places, and over an extremely wide range.
 Those discovered so far are-gold, copper, silver, tin, lead, zinc, cinnabar, iron, osmiridium, gypsum, manganese, sulphur, graphite, and petroleum.
 The discovery of the last named mineral is regarded as important, and steps are being taken to establish the industry.
-Petroleum of good quality has been secured at Vailala.
+Petroleum of good quality has been secured at Vailala, and during 1913-14 a systematic geological investigation of the oil-field was made.
 Of precious stones, only the topaz and beryl have been obtained.
 Large beds of apparently good coal also exist.
-A geologist was added to the Government service at the beginning of the year 1911. - (ii.)
+A geologist was added to the Government service at the beginning of the year 1911.

+(ii.)
 Gold.
 In 1888 the first gold was discovered.
 The search has now spread over every division, and finds have been recorded wherever the explorers have gone.
 Prospecting parties are subsidised by the Government.
-There are 137 white miners and

-761 indentured labourers; the majority of the whites are working the Murna goldfield.
+There are 94 white miners and 925 indentured labourers; the majority of the whites are working the Murna goldfield.
 The quantity and value of the gold yield for five years are given below:-

-GOLD Y IELD, PAPUA, 1908-9 to 1912-13. -------- ------- -------- -------- ---- ----------
+GOLD YIELD, PAPUA, 1909-10 to 1913- GOLD Y IELD.
+PAPUA.
+1909-10 to 1913-14. ------------------------------------- -------- ------- -------- ------------ ----------